positroncascade/PyAero/README.md

 * 1.0.0
     * Meshes can be generated now.
-    * Export available in AVL-FIRE, SU2 and GMESH formats
+    * Export available in AVL-FIRE, SU2 and GMSH formats

 Andreas Ennemoser – [@chiefenne](https://twitter.com/chiefenne) – andreas.ennemoser@aon.at